study-camp/study-camp.github.io/_posts/firebase/2017-01-31-firebase-camp.md

 share: true
 ---

-This is the broad scope of topics related to Firebase Development.
-The first Firebase Camp will likely cover only a subset of these (e.g., Introductory Firebase) with others being scheduled on demand.

- * _Objective_.
-Get a basic understanding of what Firebase is, and learn how to develop and deploy a real-time reactive application for modern users, on web and mobile platforms.
+This is an attempt to capture the broad topics and questions that developers have around Firebase development in a single curriculum page.
+I will update this list to reflect new and popular topics as the technology evolves.

+Each question will (in due course) be linked to an article on this site that provides answers based on my understanding and exploration of that topic.
+I hope to keep those linked pages updated over time, so that this effectively provides an FAQ on that topic.

+**Objectives**:  Get foundational understanding of what Firebase is, and what tools and features it provides to developers of mobile and web applications.
+Then get a deeper understanding of specific features or limitations, that build upon this foundation.
+Finally, explore additional tools and features that can take your application to the next level in terms of increasing user adoption or generating revenue.

- * _Registration_.
+ _Registration_.
 Want to be notified when Firebase Camp is scheduled?
 [Sign up here](http://bit.ly/firebase-camp-2017)